alibaba/animate-anything/README.md

 ### Finetuning anymate-anything
 You can finetune anymate-anything with text, motion mask, motion strength guidance on your own dataset.
 The following config requires around 30G GPU RAM.
-You can reduce the training video resolution and frames to reduce GPU RAM:
+You can reduce the train_batch_size, train_data.width, train_data.height, and n_sample_frames in the config to reduce GPU RAM:
 ```
 python train.py --config example/train_mask_motion.yaml pretrained_model_path=<download_model>
 ```